 Did you catch the Oscars?
 Big night.
 Lots going on.
 If I were to put down my thoughts on the whole thing, I’d need a separate dedicated site.
 But I cannot ignore the highlight of the event, which was Leonardo DiCaprio’s win.
 After all these years, they finally decided to give the man his award.
 Caught everyone off guard.
-I mean, his rival characters were the baity Bryan Cranston as a blacklisted screenwriter suspected of communist sympathy, Eddie Redmayne as the transgender center of a romantic film, Matt Damon as a brilliant scientist stranded on Mars and Michael Fassbender as Steve Jobs.
+I mean, his competition was the very baity Bryan Cranston playing a blacklisted screenwriter suspected of being a communist in the 1950s and 60s, Eddie Redmayne as the transgender center of a romantic film, Matt Damon as a witty scientist stranded alone on Mars and Michael Fassbender as Steve Jobs.
 Dicaprio’s character merely ate raw fish.
 He had failed to win in previous years with critic/Academy favorites James Cameron, Martin Scorsese, Christopher Nolan or Quentin Tarantino.
 Things weren’t looking good.
 But just like his character in The Revenant, he beat all the odds and everyone at the event looked like they were about to break down if they hadn’t already.

 I’m betting DiCaprio himself didn’t think he’d win.
 You could tell by his acceptance speech; that was not the speech of a hopeful person.
 That speech was more impromptu than the one I gave last year about methods of socioeconomic analysis developed in Germany and the Soviet Union.
 (Corporate executives aren’t “indigenous people of earth”?
 What does that even mean, Leo?)
 But as he was fumbling through his speech, he talked about climate change, and that’s what prompted this post.

 Okay.
 No. Please don’t leave.
 No, stay.
 No, it’s not you.
 It’s me.
 But this is serious; we need to address it.
 I’ll try harder.
 Give me a chance.
 I promise I won’t leave the toilet seat up roll out boring statistics on you.